 Since the early 1990s Dominique Gonzalez-Foerster has created installations and interactive environments in which she evokes an atmospheric, yet often disorientating sense of place.
 As a visitor to the artist's recent exhibition in Spain recounts, her work seems to heighten our awareness of the world around us.

-To coincide with the Bacon retrospective at Tate Britain, we bring together a mix of writers, museum directors, artists, musicians and filmmakers – some of whom knew him and some who came to his work through art books or exhibitions – to pay homage
+We bring together a mix of writers, museum directors, artists, musicians and filmmakers – some of whom knew him and some who came to his work through art books or exhibitions – to pay homage

 Fontana saw his work as a classic representation of what he called “a spatial environment” and described it as “a new element which has entered into the aesthetic of the man on the street.”
 As a recently renovated version of his 1951 neon goes on display in the same building in which it was first seen, Pasini explores its making, meaning and legacy.